-HIST 327 3 cr.
-(CH,D) The African Experience in Latin America 1500-1900
+HIST 327 (CH,D,W) The African Experience in Latin America 1500-1900

-(Prerequisite: HIST 125 or 126) Examines the experiences of Africans in the colonies and former colonies of Latin America and the Caribbean with emphasis on Spanish America and Portuguese Brazil.
+(Prerequisite: HIST 125, HIST 126, PS 219, or SPAN 203) Examines the experiences of Africans in the colonies and former colonies of Latin America and the Caribbean with emphasis on Spanish America and Portuguese Brazil.
 Units will highlight slavery, the response of slaves to subjugation; the role of free Africans and men and women of color, intermarriage, religion and music.